 Common Broken Bones Suffered in Car Accidents

 - Collarbone: The direct force from the impact of a car accident may break the collarbone.
 According to Cleveland Clinic, most broken collarbones will heal within six to eight weeks and can be treated by placing the arm in a sling.
-Sometimes, broken collarbones require surgery to implant plates, screws, or pins to keep the bones in place.
+Sometimes, broken collarbones require surgery to implant plates, screws, or pins that keep the bones in place.
 In some cases, a lump forms where the bones join, and the lump may never go away.
 Some complications from a broken collarbone include pain and stiffness in the shoulder, poor wound healing, or improper bone healing.

-- Broken legs: There are three bones in the leg: the tibia, the fibula, and the femur.
+- Broken legs: There are three major bones in the leg: the tibia, the fibula, and the femur.
 According to Mayo Clinic, all three bones are susceptible to breaking in a car accident, especially when the impact jams the knees under the dashboard.
 Surgery may be necessary to set the bone.
 Complications from a broken leg include bone infection, nerve or blood vessel damage, arthritis, and compartment syndrome, which causes pain, swelling, and disability in the muscles surrounding the break.
 Improper healing, especially in children, can lead to legs of unequal length.

-- Spinal fractures: Broken bones in the spine are some of the most severe injuries a car accident can cause.
+- Spinal fractures: Broken bones in the spine are some of the most severe injuries car accidents can cause.
 Cleveland Clinic states that car accidents can cause severe spinal fractures that make the spine unstable, which can lead to spinal cord injuries.
 Spinal cord injuries can cause permanent disabilities such as loss of sensation and mobility.

-Statute of Limitations After a Car Accident
+The Statute of Limitations After a Car Accident